Effect of Item Order on Certain Psychometric Properties

 Studies in the literature of the field generally portray findings indicating changes in the correlations between items and mean scores when the general and specific questions are collectively moved based on the characteristic of the measurement.
 Another significant finding is that items that are responded to first serve as an anchor for those responded to later.
 Additionally, studies with a small number of but important findings regarding the psychometric properties of the scales show that item order also has an effect on reliability, validity, and item statistics.

 In research on item order effect, the focus appears to be on the differentiation obtained as a result of changing the order of a general question and a more specific question on a subject.
 In a study, which placed either the general question or specific question first through two separate forms, McFarland () found the item order had a low impact on the correlation among items.
 Schuman and Presser () noted that different results were obtained when two questions on a politically charged subject were asked in differing orders.
 Strack et al. () used the same method in following years on different subjects, discovering through their research that a differentiation of the presentation order of general-specific questions resulted in a general happiness and dating happiness correlation of 0.16 and 0.55, respectively.
 In his study of the influence of previously answered items on subsequent items in personality tests, Knowles () created many forms allowing for each item to be presented in every possible position from the beginning to the end of the measure.
 The findings indicated that the mean score was not influenced by serial position effect, and no interaction was observed between item content and serial position.
 Additionally, an increase in the reliability values was observed as the item positions moved toward the last positions.
-The researcher explained this phenomenon by stating that &#;answering one item leaves a residue that increases the reliability of the next items.&#; The study concluded that as serial position was advanced, the response consistency of responders increased; that responders continued their initial response tendencies; and that the responses provided were more meaningful predictors of total score, overshadowing the assumption that the measurement tool is independent from the subject measured.
+The researcher explained this phenomenon by stating that answering one item leaves a residue that increases the reliability of the next items.
+The study concluded that as serial position was advanced, the response consistency of responders increased; that responders continued their initial response tendencies; and that the responses provided were more meaningful predictors of total score, overshadowing the assumption that the measurement tool is independent from the subject measured.
 In an experimental study, where the key question was asked before and after other items through two separate forms, Lasorsa () , observed a 20% variation between responses; the findings indicating that the results obtained may not always be due to individual differences between participants but rather due to the item orders.
 Chen () studied the influence of item order effects on attitude measures regarding test reliability, item difficulty, item discrimination, test score, test length, reaction time, and person parameters.
 Findings of Chen () indicated evidence of item order effects on attitude measures.
 The findings supported the notion that initially presented items may serve as anchors for subsequent questions, as respondents tend to adjust their responses to these subsequent items based on the items presented first.
 In the first part of their two-part study, Kaplan et al. () determined the mean of the general scale and, subsequently, the strength of the relationship between the general and specific scale changes by rearranging the relative position of the general and specific scales.
 Similar to the first part, the second part of the study, which used a quasi-experimental design, showed that both the mean of overall satisfaction measure was lower and the magnitude of the specific-general scale relationship was stronger when the general scale preceded the specific scale than in the converse sequence.
 Bowman and Schuldt () randomized groups of university students found significant difference regarding the order of general and specific questions among the groups, and interpreted this as the influence of item order on item response.
 Study of Huang and Cornell () also relates to the effect of ordering specific and general items on results.
 Statistically significant differences were observed in the score averages of the differing forms for each order presented in their experiment.
 Huang and Cornell () continued their research with a larger and more diverse sample.
 Regarding the order of the specific and general questions, the test group showed between 20 and 45% differentiation from the control group.
 Weinberg et al. () conducted a study to evaluate the item order effect from a psychometric validation perspective.
 They established two forms, one with domain items fixed and general items random, the other with domain items random and general items fixed, and applied these forms to two different groups.
 The mean values obtained with the fixed domain forms were significantly higher than those obtained from the random domain forms.
 Additionally, exploratory factor analysis (EFA) and confirmatory factor analysis (CFA) were conducted on both forms separately, with EFA resulting in a one-dimensional structure for both forms, and CFA providing random domain forms with a good fit for one dimensional structure, and a poor fit with fixed domain forms.
 While this study obtained important and broad findings, the conclusions drawn by the researchers may be skewed due to the demographical imbalances among the groups to which the two forms were presented, with the researchers themselves stating that the findings must be tested with equivalent groups before being presented.

-Despite the fact that awareness on item order effect may be traced back further, it may be stated that research contributing to the literature of the field began in the &#;s.
+Despite the fact that awareness on item order effect may be traced back further, it may be stated that research contributing to the literature of the field began in the s.
 Since then, studies on item order effect in self-reports have mainly focused on portraying the influence of different item orders on the level of information obtained from the participants.
 Studies on the comparison of information obtained from presenting items with specific or general statements on the subject first have found broad acceptance in the literature of the field ( McFarland, ; Strack et al., ; Schuman and Presser, ; Lasorsa, ; Kaplan et al., ; Huang and Cornell, , ).
 Since the typical method for determining the item order effect is to apply two different forms with different orders to two groups with similar demographic characteristics ( Kaplan et al., ), research has mostly been based on this approach.
-However, when the literature is examined, it can be said that there is a need for research on the impact of item order on self-reports&#; psychometric properties, especially on the factorial structure.
+However, when the literature is examined, it can be said that there is a need for research on the impact of item order on self-reports psychometric properties, especially on the factorial structure.

 Item order effect is especially important for attitude measures.
 Chen () states that the approach to explaining this phenomenon began with primacy and recency, while in time the literature shifted to anchoring and adjusting.
 Anchoring and adjusting posits that people tend to anchor based on information initially presented to them, and they derive their plausible estimations through adjustments based on that anchor ( Zhao and Linderholm, ).
 Regarding item order effect, the initial responses to items serve as anchors for any subsequent responses ( Harrison and McLaughlin, ).
-In other words, anchoring and adjusting occurs when an individual&#;s stored memory of a context is weak, resulting in prior responses to items serving as anchors, which in turn change the responses given to subsequent items based on these anchors ( Chen, ).
+In other words, anchoring and adjusting occurs when an individuals stored memory of a context is weak, resulting in prior responses to items serving as anchors, which in turn change the responses given to subsequent items based on these anchors ( Chen, ).

 The testing of measurement invariance is detailed by Widaman and Reise () in a four-step model.
 Despite Vandenberg and Lance () proposing an eight-stage approach, the use of this four-stage model is prevalent in the literature ( Putnick and Bornstein, ).
 The four stages begin with the least constrained model.
 The first step, known as configural invariance, freely estimates all parameters in two groups.
 The second step, called metric invariance (aka weak invariance), forces equal estimation of factor loadings in two groups.
 The third step, called scalar invariance (aka strong invariance), forces the equal estimation of intercepts in groups.
 The final stage is called strict invariance and forces the equal estimation of error variances in addition to the previously conducted limitations ( Widaman and Reise, ).
 The comparison of models is also conducted step by step.
 Each step reduces the number of parameters being estimated freely, and the degrees of freedom increase.
 Each model is nested in the previous model, and the likelihood ratio χ 2 difference test ( Bentler and Bonett, ) is used to calculate the χ 2 difference between subsequent models, allowing the determination of whether or not the difference in the degrees of freedom between the two models is significant.
 If no significant difference is found, the limitations in the parameter estimations of that step do not worsen the model-data fit significantly, resulting in the conclusion that measurement invariance is achieved for the step being tested.
 Therefore, measurement invariance stages are initiated with configural invariance, and if the fit indices indicating the fit of the data with the model that allows for free estimation of all parameters in the groups are good, the next step is conducted.
 No instance of a breach of univariate normality was encountered in the data distribution.
 However, the data also showed no multivariate normality, so all CFAs were conducted using maximum likelihood estimation with robust standard errors (MLR).